Attacks on parachutists: War in Asia and the Pacific

-On 23 January 1942, the AVG attacked Japanese bombers and fighters who resumed carrying out bombing raids on Rangoon.
+On 23 January 1942, the AVG attacked Japanese bombers and fighters which had resumed carrying out bombing raids on Rangoon.
 The AVG shot down 21, suffering only a single loss of a pilot named Bert Christman.
 During the dogfight, Christman's plane was damaged and he was forced to bail out.
-While parachuting over the rice paddies south of Rangoon, he was killed after being attacked by three IJAAS Nakajima aircraft.
-Bert Christman was buried the next day at the church of Edward The Martyr in Rangoon.
-Christman's remains were returned to his birthplace of Fort Collins, Colorado, after the war, where he was buried on 4 February 1950.
+While parachuting over the rice paddies south of Rangoon, he was killed by three IJAAS Nakajima aircraft.

+On 20th February 1942, an American navy fighter pilot engaged in strafing the survivors of a ditched Japanese bomber during the action off-Bougainville.

 In June 1942, as part of the Japanese Midway operation, the Japanese attacked the Aleutian islands, off the south coast of Alaska.
 Tadayoshi Koga, a 19-year-old flight petty officer first class, was launched from the Japanese aircraft carrier Ryūjō as part of the 4 June raid.
 Koga was part of a three-plane section.
 His wingmen were Chief Petty Officer Makoto Endo and Petty Officer Tsuguo Shikada.
 Koga and his comrades attacked Dutch Harbor, shooting down an American PBY-5A Catalina flying boat piloted by Bud Mitchell and strafing its survivors in the water.
 Three successive attacks killed the PBY's crew.
 Koga was then killed when his damaged aircraft crash-landed on the island of Akutan.

 During the Malayan Campaign in 1942, Japanese pilots often shot British, Commonwealth, and Dutch airmen hanging in their parachutes.
 Australian pilot Herb Plenty witnessed a Dutch Brewster aircraft being shot down by Japanese fighters and the pilot bailed out in his parachute on 17 January 1942, near Bilton Island, some miles of Singapore.
-He also said that while most Japanese fighters were heading back to their own bases, two of them, however, came back and shot the parachuting Dutch pilot:
+He also said that while most Japanese fighters were heading back to their own bases, two of them came back and shot the parachuting Dutch pilot: